-To start editing the current terrain, click the Edit button at the top of the Terrain Global tab of the Parameters window.
+To start editing the current terrain, click the Edit button in the Terrain Global section of the Node tab in the Parameters window.
 When you're done editing, click either Apply to apply all changes and exit the terrain editor, or Cancel to discard your changes.

 - To draw with a brush, press ALT + LMB.

-- To grab the height / color / material (depending on the brush type) at the current height of terrain and set it as a brush value, use CTRL + LMB.
+- To grab the height / color / material (depending on the brush type) at the current height of terrain and set it as a brush value, use ALT + RMB.

 - To change the brush size, use the mouse wheel.

 The following set of brushes with their specific modes is used to modify the terrain.

 Albedo brush modifies the color of a albedo texture that is assigned to the surface.
 Its Modes are: